-Note: your final machine should be able to correctly run the three "software" programs of all last three exercises.
+Note: your final machine should be able to correctly run the two "software" programs of all last two exercises.
 Be careful not to destroy the features of previous exercises.
-You should test this and include output in your report file to show that your final version of the SIMPCOMP2 works properly with the two programs.
+You should test this and include output in your handin file to show that your final version of the SIMPCOMP2 works properly with the two programs.